dboulytchev/topics/README.md

 - miniKanren: tabling and disequality.
   Tabling is a powerful tool which allows to speed-up relational search essentially (up to several orders of magnitude).
 Alas, tabling is not always sound when dealing with disequality.
-Devise and implement a ways which would let tabling and disequality coexist.
+Devise and implement ways which would let tabling and disequality coexist.

 - miniKanren: data representation.
 Traditional data structures for functional programming